lizhewen/BoniLabMDR/README.md

 ## About archives

 This program could not be developed without my Summer Internship at Boni Lab of Penn State's CIDD.
 All the testing codes and notebooks (May-Aug 2019) are archived in the folder for references.
 A separate data-visualization web app is also under development.

+## Future Development Area

+Due to time constraint, there are several improvements could be implemented.
+One thing is that the parser function is now shared across two Jupyter notebooks and currently it's implemented by simply copy-and-pasting.
+In the future, functions should be extracted to python `.py` files and stored in Google Drive or S3 Bucket.
+The notebooks should be made for pure visualization purposes and import those functions as they need.